Pezebuike/ROCKYLINUX/Artifactory and Tomcat Installation.md

 ```

 Note ::::::
-- {1)After giving wget https://releases.jfrog.io/artifactory/artifactory-rpms/artifactory-rpms.repo -O jfrog-artifactory-rpms.repo you are able to see Saving to: ‘jfrog-artifactory-rpms.repo’
+- After giving wget https://releases.jfrog.io/artifactory/artifactory-rpms/artifactory-rpms.repo -O jfrog-artifactory-rpms.repo you are able to see Saving to: ‘jfrog-artifactory-rpms.repo’
-- 2) cat /etc/yum.repos.d/jfrog-artifactory-rpms.repo (take base url and check in web browser you can seel all repo)
+- cat /etc/yum.repos.d/jfrog-artifactory-rpms.repo (take base url and check in web browser you can seel all repo)
-- 3)now you aee able to see jfrog artifactory }
+- now you are able to see jfrog artifactory }